Songora people

 The Songora or Shongora (pl.
 Basongora, sing.
-Musongora; also known as "Bacwezi", "Chwezi", Huma or "Bahuma") are a traditionally pastoralist people of the Great Lakes region of Central Africa located in Western Region, Uganda and Eastern Democratic Republic of the Congo.
-They have distinctive customs and speak Rusongora, a Bantu language that is similar to Runyankole and Runyoro.
-The Basongora population in Uganda was reported at numbering 15,897 people in the 2014 census.
+Musongora; also known as "Bachwezi", "Chwezi", or "Huma") are a traditionally pastoralist people of the Great Lakes region of Central Africa located in Western Region, Uganda and Eastern Democratic Republic of the Congo.
+They have distinctive customs and speak Rusongora, a Bantu language that is similar to Rutoro, Runyoro and Runyankole.
+Basongora originally occupied the Nyakasongora area of Bunyoro-Kitara (present-day Nakasongola district).
+Since the county's induction into Buganda under the 1900 agreement), many Basongora emigrated south-west to southern Bunyoro, Toro, Rwenzori and northern Ankole).
+Their population in Uganda was reported at numbering 15,897 people in the 2014 census.
 Although various community estimates put their population at around 40,000 and 50,000 people.
 Some Basongora also live in Eastern Congo.

 The colonial and neo-colonial governments in Central Africa instituted programs to encourage the Basongora to abandon their traditional lifestyle, and most of the territory traditionally owned by the Songora community has been appropriated for use as national parks or has been settled and occupied by other communities, notably the Batoro and Bakonzo.
 Also Songora territory has been partitioned into several districts and is distributed across Uganda and Congo.

 The traditional lifestyle of the Basongora is notable for its adaptation to dry savanna and scrublands, as well as mountainous terrain.